-Firstly: Collate your Debt
+1. Collate your Debt

 If you have debt spread across different credit cards, store cards, or private loans, then it can be simpler to collate all your debt into one place.
 There are a number of ways you can do this.

-Secondly: Set a budget for yourself
+2. Set a budget for yourself

-Sit down and plan all your guaranteed, unavoidable outgoings (ex.
-Mortgage, rent, pension, bills, etc.), then be really 100% honest with yourself and factor in what you are also spending ‘around the edges’ (haircuts, daily coffees, dinners out, work lunches etc.).
+Sit down and plan all your guaranteed, unavoidable outgoings (ex. mortgage, rent, pension, bills, etc.), then be really 100% honest with yourself and factor in what you are also spending ‘around the edges’ (haircuts, daily coffees, dinners out, work lunches etc.).
 Don’t worry about the figures at the end of it, not yet anyway.
 What this exercise is meant to accomplish is three specific things,

-- Firstly: are you spending more than you earn?
+- Firstly: Are you spending more than you earn?

-- Secondly: what can you actually afford to spend?
+- Secondly: What can you actually afford to spend?

-- Thirdly: where are you spending it?
+- Thirdly: Where are you spending it?

 By doing this you can start to see what your spending trends are, what you can cut in order to reduce spending, and maybe help you understand how you got into trouble in the first place.
 If you think this sounds too complicated, then downloading a money savings app like Oval Money will automate the process for you.
 Every time you spend it categorises it for you, meaning that at the end of the month you will get an accrate overview of where your money has been spent.

 Once you see it all down in black and white you can have a clearer idea of what needs to go and how much extra money you can ‘find’ a month to go towards paying off that debt.
 In the long run, this will benefit you.
 Learning to live within your means will remove so much stress from your daily life.

-Thirdly: Set a clear date for when you will be debt free
+3. Set a clear date for when you will be debt free